rastersoft/autovala/wiki/Using-Autovala.md

            +local

 By default, Autovala will compile all the *.vala* source files located inside *src/* and its subfolders into a single binary called like the project's name.
 How to generate libraries or several binaries is explained in the [tricks section](tricks).

+**VAPIS** is where you can put your custom VAPI files, when you need some for compiling your project.

 **INSTALL** is the folder where to build everything.
 More about it later.